 Depending on how you equip your 3-Series, you can end up with a spirited, sensible sport sedan, a focused track-day machine that really looks the part, or a small luxury sedan with a sporting edge.
-That much hasn't changed; for decades the 3-Series has been many different things to a wide range of people who do all have one thing in common—they enjoy to drive.And then there's the price.
-You add about $15k to the bottom line, but BMW has made a noticeable effort to pack more value into the base 328i or 335i models.
-At the base level, there's an impressive list of features, like a moonroof, automatic climate control, dynamic cruise control, ambient lighting, and fog lamps, as well as HD Radio and satellite radio prep.
-Base 335i models add a few more features, including larger 18-inch alloys, power front seats, and xenon headlamps with adaptive light control.
-Bluetooth hands-free and USB audio capabilities are built into all models.
+That much hasn't changed; for decades the 3-Series has been many different things to a wide range of people who do all have one thing in common—they enjoy to drive.

+The BMW 3-Series can be among the more richer sedans with $15,000 in available options on the offer sheet.
+BMW has responded by packing value into the base 328i and 335i models, which include an impressive list of standard features.
+All models are equipped with automatic climate control, a moonroof, fog lamps, AM/FM/XM/CD and HD radio with Bluetooth connectivity, dynamic cruise control, and ambient lighting.
+Opting for more performance from 335i models add a few more creature comforts too, 18-inch wheels, power adjustable front seats, and adaptive headlights are available on those models.
 Additionally, 3-Series models can be dressed up in Luxury Line, Modern Line, and Sport Line guise.
 Each version adds $1,400, up to several thousand, to the sticker price, but in return you get some distinct trim—some of which feels like it could be from a much more expensive vehicle.
 New for 2013 is an M Sport line that adds special 18-inch BMW M wheels, a sport suspension, an M steering wheel, Aluminum Hexagon interior trim, an aerodynamic package, an anthracite headliner, and other dress-ups.

 The BMW Apps integration—enabling music streaming from Pandora and MOG, using your smartphone's data stream—requires a $250 smartphone holder, and it's only compatible with versions of the iPhone.